-Relevance — Maine has the highest rate of food insecurity in New England, and ranks 12th in the nation.
-The USDA estimates that 13.6% of Maine households (over 182,000 individuals) are food insecure.
-Furthermore, nearly 1 in 5 children are food insecure and 23% of Maine seniors are experiencing marginal, low, or very low food security.
-In 2020 the pandemic drove a 40% increase in the state’s food insecurity rate.
-Thirty-seven percent of food-insecure people do not qualify for food assistance or other government programs.
+Relevance — Maine has the highest rate of food insecurity in New England and ranks 19th in the nation.
+The USDA estimates that 11.4 percent of Maine households are food insecure.
+Furthermore, nearly 1 in 5 children are food insecure and 23 percent of Maine seniors are experiencing marginal, low, or very low food security.
 It is especially challenging for food-insecure people to afford high-quality, fresh, nutritious food, and donations of fresh produce to Maine’s emergency food system have declined significantly in recent years.
 With hunger affecting people of all walks of life in all communities, it is essential that every measure be taken to feed our neighbors in times of need.

-Response — Since 2000, UMaine Extension’s Maine Harvest for Hunger (MHH) program has mobilized gardeners, farmers, businesses, schools, and civic groups to grow, glean, and donate high-quality fresh produce to food pantries, shelters, and community meal sites throughout Maine.
+Response — Since 2000, UMaine Extension’s Maine Harvest for Hunger (MHH) program has mobilized gardeners, farmers, businesses, schools, and civic groups to grow, glean and donate fresh produce to food pantries, shelters, community meals sites throughout Maine.
 Our work involves: maintaining databases of sites accepting produce donations, organizing volunteer opportunities, developing partnerships with farms and organizations, training volunteers, and building awareness of the extent, causes, and impacts of food insecurity.

 Relevance — The first 3 years of a child’s life are a critical time for growth and development.
 Early identification of developmental delays and subsequent referrals to appropriate early intervention services are essential to reduce the long-term impacts.
 Developmental delays, learning disorders, and behavioral and social-emotional problems are estimated to affect 1 in every 6 children.
 Only 20-30% of these children are identified as needing help before school begins.
 Intervention before kindergarten has huge academic, social, and economic benefits.
 Studies have shown that children who receive early treatment for developmental delays are more likely to graduate from high school, hold jobs, live independently, and avoid teen pregnancy, delinquency, and violent crime, which results in a savings to society of about $30,000 to $100,000 per child.

 Response — UMaine Extension Parent Educators work from two offices covering five counties, and are part of a statewide network of Maine Families Home Visiting Programs.
-In 2020, 10 certified parent educators provided 1,686 home visits to 192 parents with 187 children living in four counties.
+In 2021, 10 certified parent educators provided 1,686 home visits to 169 parents/caregivers with 174 children living in five counties.
 Using the Parents as Teachers model, parent educators met with families in their homes and then virtually due to the pandemic.
 They:

-- shared activity ideas and ways to engage and nurture children’s optimal development
+- shared activity ideas and ways to engage and nurture children’s optimal development, and

 - provided connections and linkages to community resources.

-Results — In our two county-based offices, over 86% had a family-centered assessment completed and documented during the program year.
-Over 75% of children enrolled had a timely screening for developmental delays (91% in Knox-Lincoln County and 98% in Waldo County).
-In cases where a delay was discovered, 100% of those children were successfully referred and connected with local intervention programs for further developmental evaluation and services.
+Results — In our 2 county-based offices, over 86% had a family-centered assessment completed and documented during the program year.
+Over 75% of children enrolled had a timely screening for developmental delays (75% in Knox-Lincoln County, and 80% in Waldo County).
+In cases where a delay was discovered those children were successfully referred and connected with local intervention programs for further developmental evaluation and services.
 All of the families who completed the annual parent survey reported Maine Families helped them understand their child’s growth and development.